 Things started becoming worse with the June car bomb blast the same year, which exploded near the heavily guarded US Consulate killing 12 people and wounding over 50.

-But these terrorist incidents are not new to this multicultural terror struck city. has been experiencing political upheaval on the basis of almost every kind of since back in the early 70s, when Z. A Bhutto became Prime Minister, and the Sindhi against ’s Mohajir enclave became stronger.
-In the long term what followed was a tug of of power between the Mohajir community and the others, which took a solidly ethnic turn especially after the MQM was born.
+But these terrorist incidents are not new to this multicultural terror struck city.
+Karachi has been experiencing political upheaval on the basis of almost every kind of terrorism since back in the early 70s, when Z. A Bhutto became Prime Minister, and the Sindhi resistance against Karachi’s Mohajir enclave became stronger.
+In the long term what followed was a tug of war of power between the Mohajir community and the others, which took a solidly ethnic turn especially after the MQM was born.

 The army then, sick of patronizing the MQM, and now wanting to weaken it, helped build a base of the MQM’s newest foe the Haqiqi group, who were regarded as dissidents of the Altaf group.